St. Mary Church

 St. Mary Church underwent massive historic preservation and artistic renovation from February 2019 to September 2020 under the guidance of Pastor John Paul Walker, OP.

 In 2021, St. Mary’s was chosen to be the center of a new archdiocesan plan “because it is perfectly situated to be the geographical and spiritual focal point of a municipal model for New Haven.”
-The Archdiocesan plan for St. Mary’s called for diocesan priests to serve at St. Mary’s and the nine other churches in New Haven.
+The rchdiocesan plan for St. Mary’s called for diocesan priests to serve at St. Mary’s and the nine other churches in New Haven.
 The friars gifted the parish with a triduum of Masses in November, during which the whole parish family prayed together for the coming transition.
-Since December 1, 2021, our faithful diococean fathers have led our dynamic parish with fatherly guidance and spiritual assurance in this new era as a New Haven Catholic parish.
+Since December 1, 2021, our faithful diocesan fathers have led our dynamic parish with fatherly guidance and spiritual assurance in this new era as a New Haven Catholic parish.